Skip to main content

 5. Neuroendocrine Impact ∞ GH and GHRPs influence sleep architecture, cognitive function, and mood through their actions on specific brain regions and neurotransmitter systems.

 The clinical application of growth hormone peptides requires meticulous monitoring of biomarkers beyond just growth hormone and IGF-1 levels.
 Comprehensive laboratory assessments should include metabolic markers such as fasting glucose, insulin sensitivity indices, and lipid panels.
-Additionally, inflammatory markers and assessments of can provide valuable insights into the broader physiological impact of these protocols.
+Additionally, inflammatory markers and assessments of sleep architecture can provide valuable insights into the broader physiological impact of these protocols.
 The goal is to achieve a balanced, physiological restoration of function, not merely to elevate a single number.

 Biological System GH/IGF-1 Influence Synergistic Outcome with Peptides